+Lanzarote holidays are the perfect choice for those sun seekers who want to indulge in warmer weather whatever the time of year.
 This once active volcanic island – with its cratered landscape resembling that of the moon and quaint, whitewashed villages – appears to be something out of a dream.
 Of Spain’s 12 Canary Islands, Lanzarote is located the farthest east, just off the coast of Africa.
-Known for its perfect temperatures and scenic views, the “island of eternal spring,” is the idyllic destination for a beach holiday.
+Known for its perfect temperatures and scenic views, it is the idyllic destination for a beach holiday.

 Lanzarote holidays have been a favourite of travelers for years.
 The deeply-hued red mountains, glimmering turquoise waters and warm black, gold and white sand beaches paint the picture-perfect setting for an unforgettable experience.
 With the dazzling views, the laid back atmosphere and enchanting culture, it’s apparent why this island is so mesmerising.

-Whether you are traveling alone, with friends, as part of a couples retreat, or on a family holiday to Tenerife the island’s diverse geography offers a range of activities and entertainment that cater to everyone’s tastes.
+Whether you are traveling alone, with friends, as part of a couples retreat, or on a family holiday, the island’s diverse geography offers a range of activities and entertainment that cater to everyone’s tastes.
 From exploring the perfectly-preserved towns and majestic caves, to sunbathing along the extensive coastline and diving into the rich coral reef, you are guaranteed to have a relaxing and fun-filled trip.
-For the best holiday to Lanzarote, use our search plan to book your Lanzarote flight and hotel in 2017 and 2018 today.
+For the best cheap holidays 2024/2025 to Lanzarote, use our search plan to book your Lanzarote getaway today.